 Artists-in-Residence: Schola Antiqua of Chicago

-Schola Antiqua of Chicago is currently the Artists-in-Residence at the Lumen Christi Institute, participating in the University Program in Catholic Thought, the core element of the Institute’s evangelical engagement of the culture of American higher education with authentic Catholic teaching and scholarly work.
-The University Program provides a framework for students and faculty at the University of Chicago to investigate the Catholic intellectual tradition in all its integrity, encounter outstanding Catholic scholars and leaders, and pursue the integration of intellectual work and study with their Catholic faith.
-Lumen Christi supports Schola Antiqua as the ensemble provides unparalleled offerings related to the foundations of Catholic liturgy and music.
-Michael Alan Anderson, the Artistic Director of Schola Antiqua and a graduate of the University of Chicago works closely with the Lumen Christi institute to deliver programming, organize symposia, and present workshops on the church’s great treasury of sacred music.
+Vocal ensemble Schola Antiqua of Chicago serves as the Lumen Christi Institute’s Artists-in-Residence.
+Lumen Christi supports Schola Antiqua in providing unparalleled offerings related to the foundations of Catholic liturgy and music.
+Michael Alan Anderson, the Artistic Director of Schola Antiqua and a graduate of the University of Chicago works closely with the Lumen Christi Institute to deliver concerts and workshops on the church’s great treasury of sacred music.

 About Schola Antiqua